-Wondering whether you need a visa for your upcoming trip to Paris or France?
-Luckily, France has very relaxed entry requirements for foreign travelers staying less than 90 days.
-If you plan on spending more time in France, you'll need to check out the French Embassy website or the consulate in your country or city to get a visa for a long-term stay.
+France has very relaxed entry requirements for foreign travelers staying less than 90 days.
+For those making a short trip, you only need to bring a passport to visit the country.
+However, if you plan on spending more time in France, you'll need to check out the French Embassy website or the consulate in your country or city to get a visa for a long-term stay.

 Citizens from the United States and Canada